 Find the information you're looking for.

-Dr. Raed HawaDr.
+Deputy Psychiatrist-in-Chief: Dr. Raed HawaDr.
 Hawa is a distinguished fellow of the American Psychiatric Association and Canadian Psychiatric Association as well as a diplomate of the American Board of Sleep Medicine, the American Board of Obesity Medicine and the American Board of Psychiatry and Neurology with subspecialty training in Psychosomatic Medicine and Sleep Medicine.
 He is the Deputy Psychiatrist-in-Chief at UHN and a Professor in the Department of Psychiatry, University of Toronto.
 His clinical interests are in the area of interaction between psychiatric disorders, bariatric surgery and sleep disorders.
-He has multiple teaching awards at the local, national and international level and has more than 80 peer-reviewed papers and book chapters published in the areas of medical education, bariatric psychiatry and sleep psychiatry.
+He has multiple teaching awards at the local, national and international levels and has more than 80 peer-reviewed papers and book chapters published in the areas of medical education, bariatric psychiatry and sleep psychiatry.
 He has recently taken on the role of President, Canadian Academy of Psychosomatic Medicine.

 Site Supervisor: Angela McGerrigle